 After compartmentalization, we simulated 7 cycles in a row, originally starting from new water (0 days old).
 This allowed us to study the accumulation of older water throughout the cycles.
 After 6 days, the original water from day 1 seems to be removed.
 At first sight, the real water tower and theoretical CSTR do not differ that much.
 However, the black line indicates that a significant fraction of water with age 3 days or more always remains.

-Fig 9: water aging during prolonged operation.
-Bad mixing keeps significantly more older water, and in more concentrated form.
+Fig 9: Water aging during prolonged operation.
+Bad mixing keeps significantly more older water and in a more concentrated form.

 How you operate systems and define the critical design factors (eg, a slight change in inlet/outlet placement) will determine actual process performance and reliability.
-This is what we observe daily in our projects.
 Real mixing behaviour and its impact can differ quite a lot from what is initially expected.
-Hopefully you can now grasp more the impact of mixing on drinking water aging.

 The next blog post will be the most interesting one: changing the operation and design to make this beautiful water tower a true champion.